• Skip to primary navigation

 • 2 pounds boneless skinless chicken breasts

-• Flat-leaf Italian parsley, chopped, for serving (optional)
+• Chopped flat-leaf Italian parsley, for serving

 Instructions

-3. Place the chicken breasts on a large cutting board.
+1. Place the chicken breasts on a large cutting board.
 Using a sharp knife, create a pocket in the side of each chicken breast, cutting about ¾ of the way through.
-Season both sides of each chicken breast with the remaining salt and pepper.
+Season both sides and the inside of the pocket of the chicken breasts.

 Notes